Terry Sawchuk: Legacy

 During his career, Sawchuk won 501 games (447 regular season and 54 playoff), while recording 115 shutouts, (103 in the regular season and 12 in the playoffs).
 Sawchuk set the standard for measuring goaltenders, and was publicly hailed as the "best goalie ever" by a rival general manager in 1952, during only his second season.
 Sawchuk finished his hockey career with 447 wins, a record that stood for thirty years, and his career record of 103 shutouts remained unsurpassed among NHL goaltenders, until Martin Brodeur bested that mark on December 21, 2009.
 In 1971, Sawchuk was posthumously elected to the Hockey Hall of Fame and awarded the Lester Patrick Trophy for his contribution to hockey in the United States.
 The Red Wings retired his number 1 in 1994.
 In 1996, the book Shutout: The Legend of Terry Sawchuk by sports author Brian Kendall, was published.
 A second book Sawchuk: The troubles and triumphs of the World's Greatest Goalie was published in 1998 by David Dupuis, with the participation of the Sawchuk family.
-In 2001, he was honored with his image on a Canadian postage stamp, even though he had become a U.S. citizen in 1959.
+In 2001, he was honoured with his image on a Canadian postage stamp, even though he had become a U.S. citizen in 1959.
 In 2008, Night Work: The Sawchuk Poems, a book of poetry about Sawchuk by Randall Maggs, was published.
 The Terry Sawchuk Arena in his hometown of Winnipeg is named in his honour.
 In 2019, a film about his life and times was released, titled Goalie.
+The late, great Newfoundland singer-songwriter Ron Hynes recorded a powerful touching story in 'Sawchuk', released Oct 12 2010 on Borealis Records.

-When he joined the Maple Leafs, Sawchuk originally wore jersey number 24, but switched to 30.
-In the decades since, NHL goaltenders have chosen numbers in the 30s inspired by his example and that of players like the Canadiens' Patrick Roy, who would have used 30 but was forced to pick another since it was already taken by right winger Chris Nilan (he chose 33, which itself became popular as a choice).
+When Sawchuk joined the Maple Leafs, he originally wore jersey number 24, but switched to 30.
+In the decades since, NHL goaltenders have chosen numbers in the 30s inspired by his example and that of players like the Canadiens' Patrick Roy, who would have used 30 (the jersey number Rogie Vachon had used), but he was forced to pick another since it was already taken by right winger Chris Nilan (he instead chose 33, which itself became popular as a choice).